ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 ### 1.2.1 Willpower

->>>R1

-The main barrier to effective learning is weak self-control and discipline.
-There's a subtle difference between these concepts. **Self-control** allows you to avoid undesirable behavior, such as not eating dessert at night. **Discipline** helps you achieve desired behavior, such as going for a morning jog.
-Both qualities are related to the concept of willpower.
+The primary barrier to effective learning is a lack of self-control and discipline.
+While these concepts are closely related, there is a subtle difference between them. **Self-control** enables you to resist undesirable behaviors, like avoiding dessert at night. **Discipline** empowers you to pursue desired behaviors, such as going for a morning jog.
+Both qualities are closely tied to the concept of willpower.

-In the late 1990s and early 2000s, American psychologist [Roy Baumeister](https://en.wikipedia.org/wiki/Roy_Baumeister) conducted a series of experiments.
-He studied human abilities for self-control.
-The scientist published his results in the book "Willpower: Rediscovering the Greatest Human Strength".
+In the late 1990s and early 2000s, American psychologist [Roy Baumeister](https://en.wikipedia.org/wiki/Roy_Baumeister) conducted a series of experiments to study human self-control abilities.
+He published his findings in the book "Willpower: Rediscovering the Greatest Human Strength".

-Roy Baumeister's experiments showed that all types of effort (cognitive, emotional, and physical) utilize a common and limited resource.
+Roy Baumeister's experiments showed that all types of effort (cognitive, emotional, and physical) draw on a common and limited resource.
 The scientist called it **willpower**.
-Any effort depletes this resource, just as physical exertion tires muscles.
-Moreover, willpower is needed for all types of self-control: managing attention, concentrating on a difficult task, resisting temptation, and so on.
+Any effort depletes this resource, just like physical exertion tires out muscles.
+Willpower is essential for various forms of self-control, including managing attention, focusing on challenging tasks, resisting temptation, and so on.

 Participants of experiments performed various tasks that depleted their willpower.
-For example, the subjects were asked not to eat chocolate buns lying on the table.
-Instead, they were to eat bitter radishes.
-This task required self-control.
-The participants then solved challenging puzzles.
-The group that had previously resisted the temptation to eat the bun gave up on the puzzles more quickly than the control group.
-Roy Baumeister suggested that the first stage of the experiment exhausted the participants' self-control resources.
-The scientist called this phenomenon ego depletion.
+For example, they were instructed not to eat the chocolate buns on the table.
+Instead, they had to consume bitter radishes.
+This task required significant self-control.
+After completing it, the participants were asked to solve challenging puzzles.
+Those who had previously resisted the temptation to eat the buns gave up on the puzzles more quickly than the control group.
+Roy Baumeister proposed that the first task exhausted the participants' self-control resources.
+He called this phenomenon "ego depletion".

-I> **Ego depletion** refers to reduced ability of a person to regulate his thoughts, feelings, and actions.
+I> **Ego depletion** refers to the reduced ability of a person to regulate his thoughts, feelings, and actions.

 In his book, Roy Baumeister explores the problem of a lack of self-control and discipline in detail.
-He offers the following advices for developing these qualities:
+He provides practical advice for developing these qualities:

-1. **Regularly focus on changing your habitual behavior**.
-For example, this could be monitoring your posture or using your non-dominant hand for routine activities (brushing your teeth, using a computer mouse, etc.).
+1. **Regularly focus on altering your habitual behaviors**.
+For example, this could involve paying attention to your posture or using your non-dominant hand for everyday tasks (such as brushing your teeth or using a computer mouse).

 2. **Good habits**.
-The scientist claims that showing discipline in one area of ​​life affects all others.
-This means that habits such as regular cleaning and exercise will increase self-control during gaming sessions.
+The scientist claims that being disciplined in one area of life positively impacts all others.
+This means that habits like regular cleaning and exercise can boost self-control during gaming sessions.

-3. **Clear and simple rules**.
-It's easier to curb impulsive behavior when it's constrained by clearly defined rules.
-For example, a rule to end a gaming session after two consecutive losses.
+3. **Clear and simple rules** help to constrain impulsive behavior.
+For example, a rule to stop a gaming session after two consecutive losses.

 4. **Motivation**.
-You need to clearly visualize the purpose and the end result of some activity, to force yourself to regularly expend energy on it.
+You need to clearly visualize the purpose and final result of some activity.
+This helps you consistently invest energy into it.

-5. **Maintain your willpower** at a healthy level and **avoid ego depletion**.
-You can achieve this through getting enough rest and proper nutrition.
+5. **Keep your willpower** at a healthy level and **prevent ego depletion**.
+You can achieve this by getting sufficient rest and proper nutrition.

-Developing willpower helps a player learn more effectively and prevents burnout.
-It is important because deliberate practice is no longer possible in the exhausted state.
+Building willpower enables a player to learn more effectively and avoid burnout.
+It is crucial because deliberate practice becomes impossible in a state of exhaustion.

-I> **Burnout** is a progressive physical and mental exhaustion in response to overexertion.
+I> **Burnout** is a state of physical and mental exhaustion caused by excessive stress and overexertion.

 ### 1.2.2 Self-control